sabifo4/VSpipe/README.md

 ## VSpipe for local PC

-This repository contains the `VSpipe v0.1.0` software in the [`releases`](https://github.com/sabifo4/VSpipe/releases) section, a pipeline to carry out virtual screenings.
-It includes its documentation and an installation file for the dependencies `VSpipe` requires to work.
+This repository contains the `VSpipe v1.0` software, which can be downloaded from the [`releases`](https://github.com/sabifo4/VSpipe/releases/tag/v1.0) section, a pipeline to carry out virtual screenings.

-Currently, `VSpipe` can be run in Mac OSX and Linux distributions.
+Currently, `VSpipe` runs in Mac OS X, the Windows Linux Subsystem, and Linux distributions (we have only tested VSpipe in Ubuntu, but it should work in any other Linux distribution).

-Please download the [`VSpipe.zip`](https://github.com/sabifo4/VSpipe/releases/download/v0.1.0/VSpipe.zip) file and follow the instructions to install the dependencies.
-For a quick start, follow the instructions in the `Tutorial_VSpipe.md` file.
+Please, download the [`VSpipe.tar.gz`](https://github.com/sabifo4/VSpipe/releases/download/v1.0/VSpipe.tar.gz) file and follow the instructions to install the dependencies on which `VSpipe` relies:

+   a) Linux users, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_Ubuntu.md).
+   b) Mac OS X, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_MacOSX.md).
+   c) WLS users, please follow the instructions [here](https://github.com/sabifo4/VSpipe/blob/master/Installation/Install_dependencies_WLS.md).

+For a quick start, follow the tutorial [here](https://github.com/sabifo4/VSpipe/tree/master/Tutorial).
+*More tutorials to come describing several options on how to carry out virtual screenings with `VSpipe`.

 ## Citation